miftahfurqaanul/python_crud_program/README.md

     * **Update:** Modify Student details, such as updating their address or contact details.
     * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).

+ **Data Model**
+  This project uses a list of dictionaries to present student grade data. each student's grade record is stored in the system. with the :
+   NIS = integer type as the primary key. name = string type "description name student" gender = string type "description gender student" parent = string type "description parent student" place = string type "description place student" weight = integer type "description weight student" height = integer type "description height student" class = integer type "description class student" score = integer type "description score student" vocational = string type "description vocational student" subject = string type "description subject student"

+   **Contributing**
+   We welcome contributions to this project!
+Please feel free to open a pull request, sent to miftahfurqaanull@gmail.com or submit an issue if you encounter any problems or     have suggestions for improvements.